nearform/titus/docs/quick-start/README.md

 ![x](../img/titus-login.png)
 Fig1.
 Titus Login Page

 Enter a username and password.
 A minimum of 4 characters (including at least one letter or one number) is required for the password.
-On successful log in, the home page for Titus is displayed:
+On successful login, the home page for Titus is displayed:

 ![x](../img/titus-home-page.png)
 Fig.2 Titus Home Page